 Entry is free for RSPB members.
 Non-members: adults £5, children £1, concessions £3 and family £10.

-Other than assistance dogs, dogs are not permitted on RSPB Scotland Loch Leven’s wetland and woodland trails or in the picnic area.
-Dogs are allowed along the Loch Leven Heritage Trail in accordance with the Scottish Outdoor Access Code.
+This nature reserve is important for wildlife.
+RSPB Scotland welcomes responsible access, in line with the Scottish Outdoor Access Code.
+Other than assistance dogs, dogs are not permitted on the wetland and woodland trails or in the picnic area.
+Dogs can be walked along the Loch Leven Heritage Trail in accordance with the Scottish Access Code.